01. The Philosophy

 Solar Placement

 The 12 Metric Months correspond to the 12 zodiacal sectors (30° each) of Earth's orbit.
-Equinoxes and Solstices always fall on fixed dates (e.g., Vernal Equinox is always Month 3, Day 1).
+Equinoxes and Solstices always fall on fixed dates — specifically Day 31 of March, June, September, and December.
+The new season then begins on Day 1 of the following month.

 07. Intercalary Architecture